shanikairoshi/QFL-and-Deep-Unfolded-QFL/README.md

-## Towards QFL with Deep-Unfolding Network
+## Towards QFL with Deep-Unfolding Network-Qiskit impelementation
 This repository comprises all the works related to the quantum federated aggregation strategy, applying novel strategies to enhance the aggregated model performance.

 Study 01: